Saffron Walden Town F.C.: History

 After World War II the club moved to the Parthenon League in 1954, and, after a single season, left to join the Hertfordshire County League.

 In 1971 the club were founder members of the Essex Senior League.
 After winning the league in 1973–74, they switched to the Eastern Counties League, which they won in 1982–83.
-After finishing sixth the following season, the club joined Division Two Nforth of the Isthmian League.
+After finishing sixth the following season, the club joined Division Two North of the Isthmian League.
 In 1996 the club dropped back into the Essex Senior League, following a rule change which deemed the sloping pitch at Catons Lane to be unfit for the league.
 They won the league in 1999–2000 and were runners-up the following year, but ongoing work on the ground prevented the club from being promoted.

 The club tried to transfer to the Eastern Counties League, but was prevented from doing so by the Essex Senior League.
 In order to fulfil their wish, in 2003–04 the club spent a season outside the league system, playing just friendlies, before rejoining Division One of the Eastern Counties League in 2004.
 In August 2011 they resigned from the league claiming that their financial situation meant that they could not guarantee that they would complete the 2011–12 season.
 In 2012 they rejoined the Eastern Counties League.

 On 4 July 2012, members voted to convert the club into a Community Benefit Society.
 They were promoted to the Premier Division at the end of the 2014–15 season after finishing third in Division One.

 At the end of the 2017–18 season Saffron Walden were transferred to the Essex Senior League.
 In 2019–20 the club were top of the table when the league was abandoned due to the COVID-19 pandemic.
 In 2021–22 they were league runners-up, qualifying for a promotion play-off against Witham Town, which they lost 3–0.

+Ground

+In 1890, the club moved to The Meadow on Catons Lane.
+During the 1927–28 season, the first stand at the ground was erected.
+In 1937, the main stand at the ground was built.
+In 1954, the first stand at the ground, built from corrugated iron, was replaced.
+1966 FIFA World Cup winner Martin Peters opened the new clubhouse in 1973.
+Six years later, floodlights were added to Catons Lane, with a friendly against Norwich City inaugurating them, in front of a crowd of 1,500.